yegor256/seedramp/log/2016/07/29/Privme.md

 author: Yegor Bugayenko
 --

+**Update!**: Lakshmi complained about this article and sent me this:
+"We soft launched in Feb 2016 and we signed up 8 national test merchants (eg. Five Guys, Yogurtland, Quiznos),
+150+ Bay Area merchants and have 100,000+ deals in the platform."
+Thus, I believe they are doing better than I understood from the interview :)

 **Intro**.
 As a user, I like the idea of [Privme](http://www.privme.com), a lot.
 Listen up, you download an